GeNeHetX/MicrobioteRNApipe/NextflowPipeline/Execution.md

 These parameters can be adjusted as needed to match your actual paths.

+# 3. Pipeline execution on the IFB cluster

-Finally, executing the pipeline will require running three commands in the following order:
+Once u have adjusted all the parameters to match what you desire to analyze, executing the pipeline will require running three commands in the following order:

-First, move to the desired folder where you want to obtain the results of the execution of the pipeline using this command:
+First, in your IFB terminal, move to the desired folder where you want to obtain the results of the execution of the pipeline using this command:

-`cd PATH_TO_YOUR_OUTPUT_FOLDER`
+`cd $output_dir`

 Then, create a screen to visualize the execution state of the pipeline using this command: